-- (a) The display and the distribution of Campaign Material shall be done in accordance with the policies and regulations of the University, including, but not limited to, those of the Facilities and Services department of the University and those of each building, faculty, department, residence and administrative service of the University; and with all applicable laws. - (b) The University crest shall not appear on any Campaign Materials.
-Candidates may use the University's name. - (c) Candidates shall abide by the guidelines regarding the placement and size of posters in Appendices C. Deleted: x
+- (a) The display and the distribution of Campaign Material shall be done in accordance with the policies and regulations of the University, including, but not limited to, those of the Facilities and Services department of the University and those of each building, faculty, department, residence and administrative service of the University; and with all applicable laws. - (b) Candidates shall not post more than one Campaign Material per public bulletin board. - (c) The University crest shall not appear on any Campaign Materials.
+Candidates may use the University's name.

+(d) Candidates shall abide by the guidelines regarding the placement of posters in Appendix B.